neoforged/Documentation/docs/entities/index.md

 ---
-description: This article explains what entities are, what different parts and types of entities there are, common use cases of entities, and how to add your own entities.
+description: Non-static parts of a Minecraft world; how to work with them, what different parts and types there are, common use cases of entities, and how to add your own.
 sidebar_position: 1
 ---
 # Entities